 Doors, trim, windows, balustrades, Chinese railings and Tuscan entablature awaited Hemings’ learned eye and graceful hand, and would keep him busy until Jefferson died in 1826.

-“Jefferson was comfortable with him coming down here unsupervised while he was elsewhere,” said Travis McDonald, director of architectural restoration at Poplar Forest.
+“Jefferson was comfortable with him coming down here unsupervised while he was elsewhere,” says Travis McDonald, director of architectural restoration at Poplar Forest.
 “That says a lot for the trust Jefferson had in him.
 He corrected other carpenters, but not Hemings.
 He’d already observed his work and skill and didn’t need to watch him.”

 The architect and his joiner communicated by written word, using a language that reached back to antiquity.
 It’s no stretch to say that Hemings learned the language of architecture from reading Jefferson’s books on the subject.